actris-cloudnet/cloudnetpy/paper/paper.md

 typically operate in the sub-millimeter wavelength region, around 35 or 94 GHz, mainly providing information on ice clouds, rain and insects.
 Optical lidars, on the other hand, are more sensitive to liquid clouds and aerosols.
-Combining these two supplementary instruments with model temperature makes it possible to classify the various scattering objects in the atmosphere.
+Combining the two supplementary instruments with model temperature makes it possible to classify the various scattering objects in the atmosphere.
-Furthermore, adding a passive microwave radiometer, an instrument measuring liquid water path, allows qualitative retrievals of geophysical products such as ice water content, liquid water content and drizzle properties [@OConnorEtAl05, @HoganEtAl06].
+Furthermore, adding a passive microwave radiometer, an instrument measuring liquid water path, allows quantitative retrievals of geophysical products such as ice water content, liquid water content and drizzle properties [@OConnorEtAl05, @HoganEtAl06].